chalice1337/dirslam/README.md

 # How to use
 Windows and Linux
 # Linux:
-compile the src with g++ dirslam.cpp -o dirslam -lcurl , then run the binary with ./dirslam -l urlgoeshere -w wordlistpath
+compile the src with g++ DirSlam.cpp -o dirslam -lcurl , then run the binary with ./dirslam -l urlgoeshere -w wordlistpath

 # Windows:
-Compile with g++ dirslam.cpp -o dirslam.exe -lcurl
+Compile with DirSlam.cpp -o dirslam.exe -lcurl
 And then ./dirslam.exe -l urlgoeshere -w wordlistpath Dont forget to add the .exe windows users